 - Clown Loach

-The above is just a selection of many fish that will thrive, so you would be advised to research each species beforehand.
+The above is just a selection of many fish that will thrive, so you should research each species beforehand.
 Another critical factor is that your fish may have already become accustomed to softer, more acidic water throughout its captivity.

 I mentioned previously in this article that many fish will adapt to most environments as long as the changes are not sudden.
 There are a few exceptions, such as freshwater discus, which are very delicate and will need software to thrive.

-Throughout this article, I have not only covered some ways that you can lower alkalinity in a fish tank, but I have explained the importance of alkalinity as a buffering factor to protect from big swings in the water’s pH.
+Throughout this article, I have covered some ways that you can lower alkalinity in a fish tank and explained the importance of alkalinity as a buffering factor to protect from big swings in the water’s pH.

 The relationship between pH and alkalinity is close as they directly impact each other.
 Most fish can adjust to water that has a high level of alkalinity, but fish need the water chemistry to be as stable as possible, and this is more likely when the buffering capacity is higher.

-Very high levels of alkalinity can become a problem for the health of your fish, so you will need to reduce the level of alkalinity if this is the case.
+Very high levels of alkalinity can become a problem for the health of your fish, so you need to lower the alkalinity level if this is the case.